aitizaz-dev/Python-Practice/README.md

 - Greeting Function
 - Square Function

-Today I learned how to create and call functions in Python.
+Today I learned how to create and call functions in pyton

-### Programs
-- Print Numbers
-- Countdown
-- Password Checker
-- Sum of Numbers

-Today I learned how to use the while loop to repeat tasks until a condition becomes false.